greycode-007/fylo-dark/README.md

 ### Continued development

-Iike i mentioned either, i realised the real power of flexbox with the project.
-In the more days, i would be focusing more on building layouts with it so i can be perfect at building complex layout with it.
+Iike i mentioned either, i realised the real power of flexbox with this project.
+In the coming days, i would be focusing more on building layouts with it so i can be perfect at building complex layout.

 ## Author